MeeFoundation/agentpresentation-landing/src/content/blog/partial-solutions.md

 CHAPI provides a solution for provider discovery very similar in spirit to Provider Discovery.
 We consider it a "partial" solution since it has these constraints:

-- Only supports one kind of provider, namely VC-compatible digital wallets
+- Only supports one kind of provider, namely, VC-compatible digital wallets
 - Only supports the web (not mobile apps)